-If your family has a newsletter, include some of these steps from time to time.
-Family members can better appreciate what their part is, if they know what you need to do when.
-For example, they might return reservations and t-shirt orders if they realize your deadline date is not arrived at arbitrarily.
+If your reunion has a newsletter, include some of these steps from time to time.
+Your members can better appreciate what their part is, if they know what you need to do when.
+For example, they might return reservations and t-shirt orders, if they realize your deadline date is not arrived at arbitrarily.

 Podcasts on this topic.Read about it.Click on these icons to go directly to the subject.

 Talk to other reunion organizers

 Attend a reunion organizing class, workshop or conference

 Form reunion committee(s) and establish responsibilities and schedules

 Podcast: How to ask for money